vukrosic/github.io/_posts/2014-3-3-Hello-World.md

 Next, we need to calculate how to minimize the difference (loss) function, which will bring previous f(x)_{predicted} and f(x)_{correct} closer together.

-To do this we will simply calculate in which direction The question I has was "Why don't you just optimize parameters so the less functoin goes straight down?, Why are we slowly decreasing it?"
+To do this we will simply calculate in which direction The question I has was ""

 We could optimize it at one points to the value of 0, but the optimization may not keep it at 0, as this function can start going up again as the difference between f(x)_{predicted} and f(x)_{correct} starts increasing.